 An easy way to start is to just pause whatever you’re doing.
 Close your eyes and focus on your breathing.
 Pay attention to the way you inhale and exhale and how your body feels while you’re doing it.

 If your mind wanders or you become stuck on a particular thought, reel yourself back in by focusing on your breath once again.
 From there, you can take in your surroundings and how they make you feel in the present moment.

 Even just a few minutes of practicing mindfulness each day can make a big difference.
 It’s especially effective when you’re feeling anxious and need to get “re-centered.”

 If you want to learn more about mindfulness or need help getting started, feel free to contact me.
 Together, we can work through the practice together so you can use it as an everyday solution to combatting anxious thoughts.

-To find out more about my services in Delray Beach, FL, click here.
+To find out more about my services in Delray Beach, FL and Sandy Springs, GA, click here.